-BUAD 872 ORGANIZATIONAL DEVELOPMENT AND CHANGE 3 Provides knowledge and skills to function as effective change agents in organizations.
-Particularly appropriate for students seeking potential employment in positions requiring skills in facilitating change.
-Classic OD concepts are studied along with contemporary concepts, approaches and techniques for planned organizational change.
-PREREQ: BUAD870.
-BUAD 873 Management, Organization, and Information Processing 3 Analyzes organizations as complex systems whose major function is information processing.
+BUAD 864 INTERNSHIP 1 PF Fieldwork designed to allow a student to apply acquired knowledge in a corporate setting.
+Requires a corporate sponsorship, a performance evaluation to be completed by that sponsor, and a written paper to be submitted to the administrator of internships.
+BUAD 870 ORGANIZATIONAL BEHAVIOR AND ADMINISTRATION 3 Develops a knowledge base and requisite skills for managing individual, group, and organizational processes through the use of diagnostic models, cases, and/or experimental exercises.
+Individual and organizational level topics are emphasized.
+Some group level topics are also included.
+BUAD 871 Managing for Creativity and Innovation 3 Focuses on individual characteristics and group and organizational factors that influence the ability of organizations to generate new products and/or processes, and to implement new products/processes.
+Students practice skills to diagnose barriers and develop creative organizations.
+PREREQ: BUAD870 BUAD 872 ORGANIZATIONAL DEVELOPMENT AND CHANGE 3 Provides knowledge and skills to function as effective change agents in organizations.
+Particularly appropriate for students seeking potential employment in positions requiring skills in facilitating change Classic OD concepts are studied along with contemporary concepts, approaches and techniques for planned organizational change.
+PREREC: BUAD870 BUAD 873 MANAGEMENT, ORGANIZATION, AND INFORMATION PROCESSING 3 Analyzes organizations as complex systems whose major function is information processing.
 Emphasizes organizational structure and culture as information processors.
 Investigates the role of information technology as an information processing tool and its effects on organizations PREREQ: BUAD870 BUAD 874 Special Topics in Administration 1-3 Examines selected current organizational topics: e.g., new compensation and benefits initiatives, employee involvement, teamwork designs and re-engineering.
 Individual inquiry is stressed.
-PREREQ: BUAD870.

-BUAD 875 Human Resource Administration 3

-Examines the personnel/human resources function focusing on five key areas: 1) procurement, 2) training and development, 3) compensation, 4) security, and 5) labor-management relations.
-Throughout, attention is paid to international practices and an effort is made to integrate business functions both strategically and operationally.
-PREREQ: BUAD870

-BUAD 876 LABOR MANAGEMENT RELATIONS 3

-Labor-management relationships Primary focus on contract negotiations and administration as well as inspection of the various environmental factors (history, philosophy, law and structure) that underpin collective bargaining

-BUAD 878 International Business Cultures 3

-Focuses on cultural similarities and differences worldwide and how they afffect managers' effectiveness.
+PREREQ: BUAD870 BUAD 875 Human Resource Administration 3 Examines the personnel/human resources function focusing on five key areas: 1) procurement, 2) training and development, 3) compensation, 4) security, and 5) labor-management relations.
+Throughout, attention is paid to international practices and an effort is made to integrate business functions both strategically and operationally PREREQ: BUAD870 BUAD 876 LABOR MANAGEMENT RELATIONS 3 Labor-management relationships Primary focus on contract negotiations and administration as well as inspection of the various environmental factors (history, philosophy, law and structure) that underpin collective bargaining.
+BUAD 878 International Business Cultures 3 Focuses on cultural similarities and differences worldwide and how they afffect managers' effectiveness.
 Attention is given to general cultural dimensions as well as specific cultural practices with a special emphasis on cross-cultural communications.
 PREREQ: BUAD870.